MankoMR/animaltracing_unofficial_binding/README.md

 ## Exception-Model
 May throw the following exceptions:
 * SocketException: Will be thrown if there are issues with connecting to a service.
-The Following Exceptions implement LibraryException:
 * SoapException: Will be thrown if the soap:Envelope of response to a service-operation contains a soap:Fault.
 * HttpException: If the status code is something other than OK.
 (If the http-content can be parsed as soap:Envelope with a soap:Fault, a SoapException will be thrown instead.)

 Those exception require special attention as they signal some issue that the library is unable to handle.

 If an error occurred while parsing, an Exception that implements FormatException will be thrown.
 Here some examples what exceptions may